Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/cv.md

     Automated the Ixia traffic profiles based on the requirement of the test scenarios.

     Pushed the testsuite end results to the DB and notified the WebEx teams with testsuite summary table with all the traffic statistics.

+    Point to Point link distance testing.
+Configuring the radio with the distance (2kms, 3kms, 4kms, 6kms, 8kms, 10kms, 15kms, 20kms, 32.5kms) and getting the negotiated rate between the Point to Point radios and passing the 60% of the negotiated rate and verifying the results.

     Automation includes API and CLI using pyATS framework in Python.